 When these bonds are needed

-In court cases where the plaintiff is suing the defendant to recover some property which the plaintiff believes he owns, the court may require the plaintiff to purchase a bond.
+In court cases where the plaintiff is suing the defendant to recover some property that the plaintiff believes he owns, the court may require the plaintiff to purchase a bond.
 According to Cap Specialty surety, assuming the plaintiff does purchase the bond, the court might then order the defendant to temporarily give up the property in question, so the plaintiff can take ownership, pending the outcome of the case.

 The purpose of the bond is to ensure that plaintiffs will surrender the property if the case is decided in favor of the defendant.
-A secondary purpose of these bonds are to guarantee that the property is returned to the defendant in the same good condition as before the plaintiff assumed ownership.
+A secondary purpose of these bonds is to guarantee that the property is returned to the defendant in the same good condition as before the plaintiff assumed ownership.
 Thus, any defendant who has been harmed by the seizure of property, or by any damage done to that property while in the hands of the plaintiff, can be restored and made whole again, by making a claim against the replevin bond.

 When a claim is made against a replevin bond